Dollar up on COVID-19 case rise, gains curbed by Fed easing expectations

 “We would treat them as corrective moves within the broader uptrend, which we expect to eventually resume,” he said.

-Safe-haven Japanese yen fell 0.2% against the greenback to 103.96, having gained 1.6% in the week since Pfizer announced promising trial results on its COVID-19 vaccine.
+Safe-haven Japanese yen fell 0.2% against the greenback to 104.10 JPY=EBS, having gained 1.6% in the week since Pfizer announced promising trial results on its COVID-19 vaccine.

 U.S. jobs figures will be closely watched on Thursday as a key factor ahead of the Fed’s next moves, and at 1000 GMT European Central Bank President Christine Lagarde appears at a European Parliament Committee hearing in Frankfurt.